raspberrypi/rpicam-apps/README.md

 Building
 --------

+libcamera-apps are supported for Pi 3 and Pi 4 based platforms.

 We give complete instructions for installing libcamera-apps and all its dependencies from a clean installation of Raspberry Pi OS.
 Before proceeding, please update your Raspberry Pi software as usual:

 ```bash